chickchetwynd/docker-postgres/README.md

 ## What this does

 Creates a PostgreSQL database with:
-- Username: from .env.local
+- Username: from .env
-- Password: from .env.local
+- Password: from .env
-- Database name: from .env.local
+- Database name: from .env
 - Port: 5432
 - Data persisted in `./ny_taxi_postgres_data/` (automatically created)